skeema/skeema/doc/config.md

 ```

 The placeholders are automatically replaced with the correct values for the current operation.
 Each option lists what variables it supports.

+### Skeema.io CI configuration

+The [Skeema.io CI system](https://www.skeema.io/ci) uses the same configuration system as the CLI tool, with a few important differences to note:

+* All configuration is supplied through .skeema files in directories of your GitHub repo.
+Since the CI system is a hosted SAAS product, there is no notion of command-line options, global option files, or env vars.

+* The CI system operates under the `production` environment name.
+In terms of option file sections, this means any configuration at the top of the file ("above" any section) is applied, as is any configuration in a "[production]" section.

+* Many of the Skeema CLI's options have no effect on the CI system.
+For example, `host` and `schema` are irrelevant, since the CI system does not communicate with your actual database servers.
+Irrelevant options are silently ignored.
+Unlike in the CLI tool, unknown/invalid options are also silently ignored in the CI system.